23-MDDN342/project-2-randomised-collections-Finn-Zba/README.md

 26/04/23 pt2
 Finnaly on track with a proper plan, added more details with the slider (simple additions to be fleshed out, but so far theres a functional formula).

+27/04/23
+Adding more meat to the bones (Mouth detail, face detail, eyebrows,Ear)